WNEP-TV: WILK-TV and WARM-TV

 There were originally two ABC network affiliates in northeastern Pennsylvania.
-WILK-TV, operating on channel 34 and owned by WILK radio took to the air from Wilkes-Barre on September 16, 1953.
-It was followed by Scranton-licensed WARM-TV, broadcasting on channel 16 and owned by future Governor William Scranton along with WARM radio, in February 1954.
+WILK-TV, operating on channel 34 and owned by WILK radio took to the air from Wilkes-Barre on September 15, 1953.
+It was followed by Scranton-licensed WARM-TV, broadcasting on channel 16 and owned by future Governor William Scranton along with WARM radio, in February 9, 1954.
 During the late 1950s, WILK-TV was also briefly affiliated with the NTA Film Network.

-WILK wanted to get a head start on the other local stations when it signed on in 1953, going on the air at 2 p.m. rather than the 3 pm sign on that the other stations did.
+WILK wanted to get a head start on the other local stations when it signed on in 1953, going on the air at 2 p.m. rather than the 3 p.m. sign on that the other stations did.
 The engineers got the signal ready by noon and decided to take a break.
 However, at lunch, they turned on the station to inspect their handiwork, only to find the signal was dead.
 They rushed back and were able to establish the link by 1:50 p.m., 10 minutes before sign-on.

 Getting a signal from ABC headquarters in New York City was a challenge in the early days with no access to satellites.
 As a result, WILK set up a microwave tower in Effort, about 45 mi east of Wilkes-Barre.
 From there, the network signal was bounced to the Penobscot Knob transmitter site.
 Often, station engineers had to adjust the Effort transmitter to accept a signal from WFIL-TV (now ABC O&O WPVI-TV) in Philadelphia if they were unable to receive the New York feed.

 WILK-TV and WARM-TV were both losing money, in large part because their network, ABC, was not on an equal footing with NBC and CBS (and would not be until the 1970s).
 However, they stayed on the air because they were owned by well-respected local radio stations.